 If everything goes well, type

-clinica and you should the help message which is displayed above.
+clinica and you should the help message which

 At the end of your session, you can deactivate your Conda environment:

 Remember that Clinica will be only available inside of your Conda environment.
 Further information for Clinica's contributors can be found here.